He Got Game

 He Got Game is a 1998 American sports drama film written, produced and directed by Spike Lee and starring Denzel Washington and Ray Allen.
 The film revolves around Jake Shuttlesworth (Denzel Washington), father of the top-ranked basketball prospect in the country, Jesus Shuttlesworth (Ray Allen).
 Jake, in prison for killing his wife, is released on parole for a week by the state's governor to persuade his son to play for the governor's alma mater in exchange for a reduced prison sentence.

+He Got Game premiered in New York City on April 25, 1998 before being released by Buena Vista Pictures Distribution on May 1, 1998 in the United States.
+The film received positive reviews from critics but was a box office bomb, grossing $22.4 million against a $25 million budget.

 Plot

 Jesus Shuttlesworth, the top high-school basketball player in the United States, is being pursued by the top college basketball programs in the nation.
-His father, Jake, is a convicted felon serving time at Attica Correctional Facility for accidentally killing his wife, Martha, Jesus' mother, six years earlier.
+His father, Jake, is a convicted felon serving time at Attica Correctional Facility for killing his wife, Martha, Jesus' mother, six years earlier, during a domestic violence accident which resulted in her death.
 Jake is granted a work release by the governor, an influential alumnus of "Big State," one of the colleges Jesus is considering, so that he might persuade his son to sign with Big State.
 If successful, he'll get an early release from prison.

 In his first moments outside of prison, Jake contacts his daughter, Mary Shuttlesworth, who is happy to see him.
 When Jesus returns home from school, he refuses to look his father in the eye, and tells his sister to get rid of the "stranger" in their living room.
 Jesus later agrees to meet with his father at an alternative location away from Mary.
 Throughout the movie, Jake tries to persuade Jesus to attend Big State with seemingly no success.
 Eventually, he divulges the deal set up by the governor, but Jesus appears unsympathetic to his father's situation.

 Flashbacks illustrate the younger Jesus' grueling basketball training under his father and the night an argument between Jake and Jesus escalated into violence, resulting in Jake accidentally killing Jesus' mother after she intervened.

 Intertwined with the story of the Shuttlesworth family is the sub-plot of Dakota Barns, a prostitute who stays in the room next to Jake in a run-down hotel.
 Dakota is being abused by her pimp, Sweetness, which Jake overhears through the thin walls.
 Throughout the film, Jake helps Dakota by cleaning her wounds and giving her some of his per diem money and the two develop a romantic relationship.
 In one of the final scenes, Dakota rides a Greyhound bus away from New York City.